grasp-labs/ds-event-stream-go-sdk/examples/consumer/README.md

 # Simple Kafka Consumer Example

-This example demonstrates how to use the DS Event Stream Go SDK to consume a single event from a Kafka topic and exit.
+This example demonstrates how to use the DS Event Stream Go SDK to consume events from a Kafka topic.
+It loops until it finds at least one message or reaches the configured limits.

 ## Features

-- **Simple single event consumption**: Reads one event and exits
-- **Configurable timeout**: Set how long to wait for an event
+- **Persistent message search**: Loops until finding at least one message
+- **Configurable retry behavior**: Set maximum attempts and total timeout
 - **Flexible topic selection**: Choose which topic to consume from
 - **Event details display**: Shows formatted event information
 - **Enhanced error handling**: Detailed explanations for common connection issues
 - **Connection diagnostics**: Shows bootstrap servers for debugging
-- **Successful timeouts**: Gracefully handles empty topics without errors
+- **Smart timeout handling**: Uses short timeouts per attempt with overall limit
+- **Progress feedback**: Shows real-time progress of consumption attempts

-> ✅ **Status**: Recently tested and working successfully with timeout handling
+> ✅ **Status**: Recently updated with robust looping and retry logic

 ## Usage